-When it comes to moving appliances, your refrigerator is a special case, as there are a lot more steps you need to do to get it ready, and you have to start the process early so you don’t waste food.
+When it comes to packing and moving appliances, your refrigerator is a special case, as there are many more steps you need to do to get it ready.
+Not to mention that you have to avoid wasting any food.

-If your fridge is coming along to your new home, here is a step by step guide to help make it all go smoothly.
+If you aren’t hiring local and long-distance professional movers and your fridge is coming along to your new home or the new office you’re moving to, here is a step-by-step guide to help make it all go smoothly.

 Plan grocery shopping and meals leading up to your big day, and make sure you buy so that you don’t end up throwing out good food.
-If needed, making arrangements with a neighbour to finish off some items.
+If needed, make arrangements with a neighbour to help polish off any leftovers.

-As mentioned above, if your fridge has a cold water dispenser or ice maker, have a professional shut off its water supply and disconnect any hoses.
+As mentioned above, if your fridge has cold water or an ice dispenser, have a professional shut off its water supply and disconnect any hoses.
 Allow the hoses to dry out and pack them separately.
 Ensure that the water reservoir is empty.

 Allow the freezer to defrost.
 You can help speed up the process by removing chunks of ice once they’ve softened up.

 Most modern frost-free fridges have an evaporator pan at the bottom.
 Empty it, give it a clean and allow it to dry.

 4. Fresh and Clean